-Our PRC legal counsel has advised us that, based on its understanding of the current PRC laws and regulations, we will not be required to submit an application to the CSRC or the CAC or other PRC regulatory authorities for the approval of the listing and trading of our ordinary shares because (i) the CSRC or the CAC or other PRC regulatory authorities currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to this regulation, (ii) our wholly-owned PRC subsidiaries were not established through a merger or requisition of the equity or assets of a "PRC domestic company" as such term is defined under the M&A Rules, and (iii) no provision in this regulation clearly classifies contractual arrangements as a type of transaction subject to its regulation.
+Our PRC legal counsel has advised us that, based on its understanding of the current PRC laws and regulations, we will not be required to submit an application to the CSRC for the approval of the listing and trading of our ordinary shares because (i) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to this regulation, (ii) our wholly-owned PRC subsidiaries were not established through a merger or requisition of the equity or assets of a "PRC domestic company" as such term is defined under the M&A Rules, and (iii) no provision in this regulation clearly classifies contractual arrangements as a type of transaction subject to its regulation.
 However, we cannot assure you that relevant PRC government authorities, including the CSRC, would reach the same conclusion as our PRC legal counsel.
-If it is determined that the CSRC or the CAC or other PRC regulatory authorities' approval is required for our offshore offerings, we may face regulatory actions or other sanctions from the CSRC or the CAC or other PRC regulatory authorities.
-Currently, we have not submitted any application to the CSRC or the CAC or other PRC government authorities for the approval of listing and trading of our ordinary shares, since relevant official guidance and implementation rules have not been issued yet and remain unclear at this stage concerning the offshore offering of China-based overseas-listed companies.
-We cannot assure you that any new rules or regulations promulgated in the future will not impose additional requirements on us.
-If it is determined in the future that approval from the CSRC or other regulatory authorities or other procedures are required for our offshore offerings, it is uncertain whether we can or how long it will take us to obtain such approval or complete such procedures and any such approval or completion could be rescinded.
-Any failure to obtain or delay in obtaining such approval or completing such procedures for our offshore offerings, or a rescission of any such approval if obtained by us, would subject us to sanctions by the CSRC the CAC or other PRC regulatory authorities for failure to seek CSRC the CAC or approval or other government authorization for our offshore offerings.
+If it is determined that the CSRC approval is required for our offshore offerings, we may face regulatory actions or other sanctions from the CSRC or other PRC regulatory authorities.
+Currently, we have not submitted any application to the CSRC or other PRC government authorities for the approval of listing and trading of our ordinary shares, since relevant official guidance and implementation rules have not been issued yet and remain unclear at this stage concerning the offshore offering of China-based overseas-listed companies.
+We cannot assure you that any new rules or regulatory authorities or other procedures are required for our offshore offerings, it is uncertain whether we can or how long it will take us to obtain such approval or complete such procedures and any such approval or completion could be rescinded.
+Any failure to obtain or delay in obtaining such approval or completing such procedures for our offshore offerings, or a rescission of any such approval if obtained by us, would subject us to sanctions by the CSRC or other PRC regulatory authorities for failure to seek CSRC approval or other government authorization for our offshore offerings.
 These regulatory authorities may impose fines and penalties on our operations in China, limit our ability to pay dividends outside of China, limit our operating privileges in China, delay or restrict the repatriation of the proceeds from our offshore offerings into China or take other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as the trading price of our shares.
-The CSRC the CAC or other PRC regulatory authorities also may take actions requiring us, or making it advisable for us, to halt our offshore offerings before settlement and delivery of the shares offered hereby.
+The CSRC or other PRC regulatory authorities also may take actions requiring us, or making it advisable for us, to halt our offshore offerings before settlement and delivery of the shares offered hereby.
 Consequently, if you engage in market trading or other activities in anticipation of and prior to settlement and delivery, you do so at the risk that settlement and delivery may not occur.
-In addition, if the CSRC the CAC or other regulatory authorities later promulgate new rules or explanations requiring that we obtain their approvals or accomplish the required filing or other regulatory procedures for our offshore offerings, we may be unable to obtain a waiver of such approval requirements, if and when procedures are established to obtain such a waiver.
+In addition, if the CSRC or other regulatory procedures for our offshore offerings, we may be unable to obtain a waiver of such approval requirements, if and when procedures are established to obtain such a waiver.
 Any uncertainties or negative publicity regarding such approval requirement could materially and adversely affect our business, prospects, financial condition, reputation, and the trading price of the shares.